build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv6/index.md

 ---
-title: "Exposing and Grouping Applications using the AWS Load Balancer Controller (LBC) on an Amazon EKS IPv6 Cluster"
+title: "Exposing and Grouping Applications Using the AWS Load Balancer Controller (LBC) on an Amazon EKS IPv6 Cluster"
 description: "How to route external traffic to your Kubernetes services and manage Ingress resources using the AWS Load Balancer Controller (LBC) on an IPv6-based cluster."
 tags:
     - eks-cluster-setup